NVIDIA/deepops/docs/README.md

 ## Configuration

-The various components of DeepOps include a variety of configuration options which can be adjusted using the [DeepOps configuration directory](../config.example).
-To learn more about how to use this directory and customize your DeepOps cluster, read more about [how to configure DeepOps](./deepops/configuration.md).
+To learn more about how to use this directory and customize your DeepOps cluster, see [how to configure DeepOps](./deepops/configuration.md).

 ## Modularity